-Transfer students and admitted first time to college students may access the Fall 2017 and Spring 2018 housing contract though the Housing Self Service portal.
+Transfer students and admitted first time to college students may access the Fall 2018 and Spring 2019 housing contract though the Housing Self Service portal.
 Housing assignments will be made during May of 2017.
 Assignments are emailed to the students FAU email account starting in May 2017.
-More information can be found at the Housing and Residential Life website.
+More information can be found at the Housing and Residential Education website.

 Commuter Students – Housing is not provided during Student Success Events